George Hervey Hallett Jr.

 Hallett was born in 1895 to a Quaker family in Philadelphia, Pennsylvania.
-He attended Haverford College, received a master's degree in mathematics from Harvard University and a PhD from Pennsylvania University.
+He attended Haverford College, received a master's degree in mathematics from Harvard University and a PhD from the University of Pennsylvania.
 He was a conscientious objector during World War I. Hallett was a prominent advocate of proportional representation in politics.
+He authored the 1937 book Proportional Representation The Key to Democracy and co-authored with C.G.
+Hoag the 1926 book Proportional Representation.

+In the 1970s, while in his 70s, he led a campaign for the revision of the New York City Charter.
+This was adopted by voters in 1975.